Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/message-edit/Text_and_emoji_edit_2.md

 ---
 # (Required) Ensure all values are filled up
-name: "Editing text and emoji from MS Teamsto MM"
+name: "Editing text and emoji from MS Teams to MM"
 status: Active
 priority: Normal
 folder: Message edit